 Jen McIntyre rounded out her staff with the hiring of Chrissy Schoonmaker and Adrienne Clark

-Adrienne Clark, a 2005 graduate of Hofstra, is in her first year as a member of the UConn softball coaching staff in 2015.
+Adrienne Clark, a 2005 graduate of Hofstra, is in her second year as a member of the UConn softball coaching staff.

 Clark joins the staff after three seasons as a volunteer assistant with Hofstra.
 After a successful undergraduate playing career, Clark returned to Hofstra in 2012 and was part of a staff that led the Pride to a 42-15 overall record and the program's first-ever NCAA Regional championship.
 Prior to heading back to Hofstra, Clark spent three seasons (2009-11) on the staff at Columbia University where she worked with the Lions pitching staff and outfielders.
 She also served as an associate professor of physical education at Columbia.
 Clark also spent three years as an assistant at Delaware.